face-it/Hangfire.Tags/README.md

 ## Search tags

-In the Dashboard, whcn clicking on Jobs, you'll see a new menu item, called Tags.
+In the Dashboard, when clicking on Jobs, you'll see a new menu item, called Tags.
 By default this page will show you all defined tags in the system.
 Clicking on a tag will show a list of all jobs with that tag attached.

 ## License